SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 the low interest rates are not a stimulus, and the high rates are a stimulus under certain conditions, but in a terrible socially unjust way.
-We can do this by looking at how the lags and leads in the time series go, using Grange Causality tests, and if possible by looking at rate of change of household debt/credit by income levels, if the data has been published.
+We can do this by looking at how the lags and leads in the time series go, using Granger Causality tests, and if possible by looking at rate of change of household debt/credit by income levels, if the data has been published.